 On October 21st, 2016, DNS provider DYN suffered from the largest DDoS attack in history, leaving much of the Internet inaccessible to Europe and North America.
-The unprecedented event saw cyber attackers orchestrating swathes of Mirai malware-infected IoT and connected devices to perform DNS lookup requests from tens of millions of IP addresses—impressive, but hardly sophisticated: the malware gained privileged access by using public, default passwords.
+The unprecedented event saw cyber attackers orchestrating swathes of Mirai malware-infected IoT and connected devices to perform DNS lookup requests from tens of millions of IP addresses—impressive automated hacking, but hardly sophisticated: the malware gained privileged access by using public, default passwords.
 Are IoT companies doing enough to secure their "things" against nefarious actors?

 The DYN incident may be the largest DDoS attack in history, but it's hardly the first security incident involving IoT devices.
 Back in 2015, public health-conscious cyber attackers—concerned with the rising obesity levels in the UK—forced unsuspecting consumers to adopt healthy eating habits by exploiting vulnerabilities in connected household appliances.
 Hilariously, smart refrigerators and microwaves would power off in the presence of ice cream and other junk food.